 Not wanting to disturb the samango and vervet monkeys (Cercopithecus albogularis labiatus and Chlorocebus pygerythrus pygerythrus) crossing the paddock to reach the Forest Fig (Ficus craterostoma), we sat over fifty metres away with our cameras.

-Unable to get clear photographs from such a distance, I slowly moved closer, set up the tripod and looked through the viewfinder.
+I slowly moved closer, set up the tripod and looked through the viewfinder.
 Almost instantly an adult male vervet perched in the highest tree began to warn the others, convincing me to move back again.

 When observing this troop initially, their behaviour suggested they had seen the darker side of humans, causing them to be particularly fearful.
 This factor makes it difficult to get close enough for great photos.